Self identity and “space”

-Additionally, our sense of self as understood (and solidified) becomes rooted in memories that are anchored to our own particular past which are found (and bound) by remembered spaces and times.
+Additionally, our sense of self as understood (and later conceptualized) becomes rooted in memories that are anchored to our own particular past which are found (and bound) by remembered spaces and times.

 For example, consider your childhood bedroom, your grandmother’s kitchen table or the where and when of your first kiss.
-Each remembered locale carries with it emotional weight and significance for you (or not) based on pleasurable or painful memories of events which were experienced there by you.
-And these remembered places become ones which are treasured or memories (and places) to be avoided.
-In a real sense there are no neutral spaces found in memory.
+Each remembered locale carries with it emotional weight and significance (or not) based on the pleasurable or painful memories of events which were experienced in those places by you.
+Simply put, these remembered places become the ones which are treasured or locations to be avoided.
+Our memories, if you will, associate the “where” and the “when” of our experiences, which is why there are no neutral spaces found in memory.
 Places and spaces without emotional significance are simply not remembered.

-What this means is that emotionally significant spaces become internalized “spaces,” and because they form the contextual fabric for our own personal history they are emotionally CHARGED.
+What this means is that emotionally significant spaces become internalized “places.”
+And because they form the contextual fabric for our own personal history (and sense of personal identity) they are emotionally CHARGED.

-As such, remembered places and spaces have weight.
+As such, remembered places and spaces have weight, gravity.

 The stories from your past that you remember and which you hold onto as so many precious “objects” rooted in your past all take place in some sort of PERSONAL space.

 And the memories of your own, special “places” may be remembered (and therefore felt) very differently by other people in your life who “lived through” those self-same spaces.
-Your favorite grandmother’s kitchen might have far less emotional “weight” for your brother or sister (for example) simply because the memories (or lack thereof) of that particular place will be different for THEM based on THEIR own personal experiences of the same “place.”
+Your favorite grandmother’s kitchen might have far less emotional “weight” for your brother or sister (for example) simply because the memories (or lack thereof) of that particular place will be different for THEM based on THEIR own personal experiences of what seems, on the outside anyway, as the same “place.”

 Which is to say, the places we remember are never reducible to three dimensions and a catalog of the room’s contents.